Advertisement

 Raw and roasted veggies

-A combination of cooked and raw vegetables is a tasty way to maximize your veggie intake during the day.
-“Cauliflower, Brussels sprouts, mushrooms and garlic can all be roasted, and broccoli, carrots, cucumbers and radishes are great raw options,” says Milligan.
+Combining cooked and raw vegetables is a tasty way to increase your veggie intake during the day.
+“Cauliflower, Brussels sprouts, mushrooms, and garlic can all be roasted, and broccoli, carrots, cucumbers, and radishes are great raw options,” says Milligan.
 Roasting your veggies brings out the natural sugar inside the vegetable, which makes them sweeter, she adds.

 Try chopping and roasting all of your veggies on Sundays to make weekday lunches a breeze.
-Don’t forget to add a protein to your meal, too.
+Don’t forget to add a lean protein like chicken breast or tofu to your meal, as well.

 salad dressing, garlic, lemon, olive oil